-The Company's operations incur the majority of expenditures in Canadian and United States dollars but also incur expenditures in the local currencies of African countries.
+The Company's operations incur the majority of expenditures in Canadian and United States dollars.
 As a result of the use of these different currencies, the Company is subject to foreign currency fluctuations, which may materially affect its financial position and operating results.